niteshraj2310/Agroforestry/README.md

-## How many seconds are in a year?
-## 12.
-## January 2nd, February 2nd, March 2nd, April 2nd.... etc
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.